GoogleChrome/developer.chrome.com/site/en/docs/puppeteer/troubleshooting/index.md

 ## Chrome headless doesn't launch on UNIX

-Make sure all the necessary dependencies are installed.
+Make sure to install all the necessary dependencies.
 You can run `ldd chrome | grep not` on a Linux machine to check which dependencies are missing.
 The common ones are provided below.

 <details>